valeriansaliou/bloom/README.md

 proxy_set_header Bloom-Request-Shard 0;
 ```

+**➡️ Ensure your CORS rules allow ETag and ETag-related response & request headers**

 If your API runs on a dedicated hostname (eg. `https://api.crisp.chat` for [Crisp](https://crisp.chat/en/)), do not forget to adjust your [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) rules accordingly, so that API Web clients (ie. browsers) can leverage the [ETags](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) that get added by Bloom.
 This will help speed up API read requests on slower networks. **_If you don't have existing CORS rules, you may not need them so ignore this._**

-**➡️ Ensure your CORS rules allow ETag and ETag-related response & request headers:**

 ```
 # Merge those headers with your existing CORS rules